by Bret Kenny and Allison Osmond MD FRCPC

 - Lichen simplex: This type of eczema is caused by persistent rubbing or scratching of the skin.
 As a result, the skin appears thicker than normal.

 - Nummular eczema (also known as discoid eczema): This type of eczema produces one or more round, well-defined, red patches.
 The exact cause of nummular eczema is unknown.
 However, in some patients, the rash will develop following a scratch, insect bite, burn, or exposure to a chemical irritant.

 - Seborrheic dermatitis: This type of eczema affects the scalp and face.
 It is caused by chemicals, which are produced by yeast, and live on the skin.
 Seborrheic dermatitis may occur in both infants and adults.

 - Stasis dermatitis: This type of eczema typically affects the legs.
 It is caused by poor circulation and may often be seen in people who have varicose veins.

-Other conditions associated with spongiotic dermatitis
+What other conditions are associated with spongiotic dermatitis?

 - Fungal infections of the skin